doriordan/skuber/docs/GUIDE.md

 For example, the following creates the Replication Controller we just parsed above on our Kubernetes cluster:

-    // Note: The k8sInit call below uses the default configuration, which (unless overridden)
-    // assumes a kubectl proxy is running on localhost:8001 and uses the default Kubernetes
-    // namespace for all its requests.
-See later in this guide for more details on Configuration.

     import skuber._
     import skuber.json.format._
     import scala.concurrent.ExecutionContext.Implicits.global